Polymer: Crystallinity

 When applied to polymers, the term crystalline has a somewhat ambiguous usage.
 In some cases, the term crystalline finds identical usage to that used in conventional crystallography.
 For example, the structure of a crystalline protein or polynucleotide, such as a sample prepared for x-ray crystallography, may be defined in terms of a conventional unit cell composed of one or more polymer molecules with cell dimensions of hundreds of angstroms or more.
 A synthetic polymer may be loosely described as crystalline if it contains regions of three-dimensional ordering on atomic (rather than macromolecular) length scales, usually arising from intramolecular folding or stacking of adjacent chains.
 Synthetic polymers may consist of both crystalline and amorphous regions; the degree of crystallinity may be expressed in terms of a weight fraction or volume fraction of crystalline material.
 Few synthetic polymers are entirely crystalline.
 The crystallinity of polymers is characterized by their degree of crystallinity, ranging from zero for a completely non-crystalline polymer to one for a theoretical completely crystalline polymer.
 Polymers with microcrystalline regions are generally tougher (can be bent more without breaking) and more impact-resistant than totally amorphous polymers.
 Polymers with a degree of crystallinity approaching zero or one will tend to be transparent, while polymers with intermediate degrees of crystallinity will tend to be opaque due to light scattering by crystalline or glassy regions.
 For many polymers, crystallinity may also be associated with decreased transparency.

 Chain conformation

 The space occupied by a polymer molecule is generally expressed in terms of radius of gyration, which is an average distance from the center of mass of the chain to the chain itself.
 Alternatively, it may be expressed in terms of pervaded volume, which is the volume spanned by the polymer chain and scales with the cube of the radius of gyration.

 The simplest theoretical models for polymers in the molten, amorphous state are ideal chains.

+The random-coil (ideal-chain) conformation of linear polymer chains in the melt was experimentally confirmed in the 1970s using small-angle neutron scattering (SANS), as soon as the first SANS diffractometers became available, and this result is considered one of the landmark achievements in polymer physics.